 LSA!
 Colors of Lake Street

-Hana Bibliowicz was born in Colombia, to Polish and Mexican Jewish parents.
-She grew up in a multicultural environment in the '50s and '60s, at a time of constant upheaval in Latin America, when the distance between social classes was huge and liberation theology was at its height.
+Hana Bibliowicz was born in Colombia, from Polish and Mexican Jewish parents.
+She grew up in a multicultural environment and at a convoluted time and place in Latin America.

 As an artist, she has participated in many group and individual shows, both in Colombia and in various locations of the United States.

 Modeling clay to make cultural portrayals of society, Hana has made her work about social consciousness, and the fundamental understanding of sculpture as a portrait of culture.

 Over the years, her work has transformed the artist’s role to that of a midwife, designing projects that allow people and their culture to participate not as subjects or volunteers but as the co-creators.

 This concept was used to create Colors of Lake Street, which is the culmination of more than a year of community engagement through Pangea’s Lake Street Arts!
 Program.